oliveirasamuel5959/facial-emotion-model-api/README.md

 # *Facial Emotion Recognition Computer Vision FLASK API*

+This Flask-based API application serves as an end-to-end deployment example of a machine learning model designed for real-world emotion recognition tasks.
+The API accepts images in various formats, processes them, and returns the predicted emotional state along with a corresponding confidence score.

+The project illustrates how to transition a trained deep learning model from development to production, highlighting best practices in software engineering, DevOps, and MLOps.
+It demonstrates the importance of scalable, maintainable, and robust API design in the deployment of AI solutions, making it suitable for integration into healthcare, customer service, or any emotion-aware application environment.

 ## **Table of Contents**
 - [*Facial Emotion Recognition Computer Vision FLASK API*](#facial-emotion-recognition-computer-vision-flask-api)
   - [**Table of Contents**](#table-of-contents)